bbauska/JS-svg/README.md

 this, we're using the changing value of the i iterator.
 The y coordinate increases by 50 on each run, which is simple enough.
 The expression defining the x position is a little more complicated.
-What we're saying here is that we want x to increase by 20 on each iteration, *except* for the final one (where i === 3).
+What we're saying here is that we want x to increase by 20 on each iteration, <i>except</i> for the final one (where i === 3).
 For this, we want to set it to 20.

 If you view the pattern at this point, you should see an undulating